 February 15, 2021: Completed draft application and all application materials must be submitted to the CSULB Campus Coordinator (Bryan.Rodriguez@csulb.edu) for internal CSULB deadline (required); note – all application materials must be submitted with the exception of the letter of recommendation.
 If approved, applicants will receive access to submit final application to the Chancellor's Office.

-February 19, 2021: Applications due via the Chancellor's Office online site; letter of recommendation due.
+February 19, 2021: Applications due via the Chancellor's Office online site at 5pm; letter of recommendation due.
 Please note that the letter of recommendation must come from a tenured/tenure-track faculty member at CSULB (i.e., faculty with the title of Assistant Professor, Associate Professor, or Professor)

 Mid-March, 2021: Applicants are informed of the status of their application (accepted for review or declined)